dcrossleyau/speculations/workflow/folio-workflow-engine.md

 XXX Programming language: since we will need to parse/render on the client side for the V2 workflow editor, we will need implementations in JS.
 That suggests we should use those JS implementations on the server side too.
 This may mean the first Okapi module written in JS, or may entail somehow calling out from an RMB-based module into the JS compiler/renderer.

-### Tracking jobs

-XXX A back-end module for CRUDding the status of jobs based on workflows.
-Will likely consist of a tree of pointers to job-step objects, each with its own state.
-Will not need to be transmitted, so no need for a serialised or human-readable form.

 ### Operations

 #### Okapi calls